 - Purchasing anti-fog spray for your glasses also may help alleviate the problem.

 - One other technique suggested by Lifehacker is to consider is adjusting your breathing, directing your exhalation downward to help keep the warm air away from your lenses (pretend like you’re playing the flute and breathe downwards).

 - Clipping tissue to the inside also has been noted by some to help absorb the moisture.

 We recommend trying a few of these techniques to see which works best for you and the type of mask you use.
 Importantly, whatever technique works for you, always wash your hands with soap and water for at least 20 seconds immediately upon returning home and before you take your mask off.
 Put your mask in the wash and wash your hands again once you are finished touching your mask.

 Needing glasses to see your way in the world can be a challenge, particularly now.
 We encourage you to use and clean your glasses safely, following CDC guidance.
 As we navigate in this new world of health and safety, talk with your eye doctor about any issues or concerns you have with your current vision correction.
-If you are looking into your vision correction options, including laser vision correction treatments, you can search for a surgeon in your area here.
+If you are looking into your vision correction options, including laser vision correction treatments such as LASIK, you can search for a surgeon in your area here.